lc512k/cv/README.md

 Internal Products\
 *Sep 2017 – Feb 2018*

-- Tech lead for GDPR.
-Led the tech strategy and the technical team that built our internal tools to comply with the incoming GDPR regulation in 2018
+- Tech lead for GDPR: Led the tech strategy and the technical team that built our internal tools to comply with GDPR
 - Responsible for tech recruitment in Internal Products
 - Led 12 people, 4 direct reports